luciasalar/lyrics-money-project/Readme.md

 hip_hop_artist_all_lyrics.csv  (lyrics from all hiphop artists)

+hip_hop_artist_all_lyrics3.csv (lyrics from hiphop artists on wikipedia, this list contain 944 artists, but we only manage to retrieve songs from 330 artists)

 # Data source

 * we retrieve artist lists from Musicbrainz (two search criteria) (N = 3787)